nv593/KC_Home_Analysis/README.md

 *This scatterplot illustrates the relationship between the logarithmically transformed price ('log_price') and the total square footage of homes ('sqft_total').
 It reveals that as 'log_price' increases, homes generally tend to have larger total square footages.
 The regression line represents this positive relationship, helping us understand how these two factors are connected.
 Each purple point represents an individual home's 'log_price' and 'sqft_total.'
 This information is valuable for assessing how square footage impacts home prices.*

 ### Final Regression Model
-After an extensive process of data exploration and analysis, we arrived at our final predictive model.
-This model is designed to provide accurate estimates of home prices in King County.

 **Final Model**